We look at the differences between the two types of window restrictors

 To summarise, a Jackloc window restrictor is stronger and safer than concealed window restrictors due to the strong parts used, the locking ability, and the testing standards that Jacklocs exceed.

-But don’t just take our word for it – we have recently launched free virtual window site surveys and risk assessments to aid companies looking for advice on what type of window restrictor is most suitable for different environments.
+We have recently launched free virtual window site surveys and risk assessments to aid companies looking for advice on what type of window restrictor is most suitable for different environments.
 To book one, or for more information on Jackloc products, please contact us using the form below.